HSLix/LixAssistantLimbusCompany/README_en.md

 - No liability for commercial use (e.g., paid power-leveling)
 - Administrator privileges required for smooth operation
 - Offline version - manual updates from GitHub only
-- Icon素材 from public domain - non-GPL, contact for removal if infringed
+- Icon from public domain - non-GPL, contact for removal if infringed

 ## Screenshots